~/git/blog

 ARC size: 25.00 GB

-Or use the arc_summary
+Or use arc_summary for a detailed breakdown:

 $ arc_summary | head -20